 The private key stored in SDRAM is used to verify the integrity of the certificate.
 After the device is restarted, the private key is imported into the SDRAM from the CF card.
 The private key is encrypted by the AES key and stored on the CF card.
-Users and administrator cannot access private key that is stored in the SDRAM an CF card.
+Users and administrator cannot access the private key that is stored in the SDRAM and CF card.

-Table 9: Key Destructions
+Table 7-1 Key Destructions

 Name Description of Key Storage Key destruction method SSH/TLS session key The key is used for encrypting/decrypting the traffic in a secure connection.
 SDRAM (plaintext) Automatically after session terminated.
-Overwritten with: zeros.
+Overwritten with: zeroes.
+FFC key The key is used for key establishment.
+SDRAM (plaintext) Automatically after completion of use of the key.
+Overwritten with: zeroes.
 TLS private key The key is used for signature and authentication.
 CF card (AES256 cipher) Overwritten by a command.
 Overwritten with: a new value of the key.
 ECC key pair The ECC key pair is used for digital signature.
 The ECC host key pair is imported into the SDRAM from the CF card, which is the ECC key pair.
 SDRAM (plaintext) Automatically after completion of use of the key.
-Overwritten with: zeros.
+Overwritten with: zeroes.
 ECC host key pair Using command generate a ECC host key pair.
-CF card (AES256 Zeroized using "ecc local-key-pair destroy" command.
+CF card (AES256 cipher) Zeroized using "ecc local-key-pair destroy" command.
+Overwritten with: zeroes.

-Name Description of Key Key destruction method cipher) Overwritten with: zeros.
 AES key The AES key is generated by root key.
 AES key is used to encrypt ECC host key pair and TLS private key.
+SDRAM (plaintext) The AES key is stored in the SDRAM temporarily and destroyed after used.
+Overwritten with: zeroes.
 Note: The root key is generated by root key material.
-The root key material is saved many places, for example: code.
-SDRAM (plaintext) The AES key is stored in the SDRAM temporarily and destroyed after used.
-Overwritten with: zeros.
+The root key material is saved places, for example: code. many -- ------ -- --